Ungeziefi/Subnautica-Mods/T&F Rework/Docs/T&F Tweaks.md

 - "Key bind to select next or previous PDA tab."
 - "Quickslot cycle key."
 - "Brain coral now spawns 1 bubble instead of 3 but it spawns them 3 times more often."
+- "Reduced mass of spadefish and shuttlebug so they do not damage your seamoth when colliding with it."
 - "Hull reinforcement module now reduces any physical damage, not just damage from collisions.
 First installed hull reinforcement module reduces incoming damage by 30%, second one by another 20%, third one by another 10%."
 - "When your seamoth or prawn suit gets destroyed, items stored in it will drop."
 - "New storage UI system.
 Now you don't have to target certain part of a container to rename it."